 Many users have the misconception that Chromebooks lack quality apps when it comes to creative work.
 But that is far from the truth.
 We recently wrote about the best photo editors available on Chromebook to prove the same point.
-And in this article, we are going to list some of the best drawing apps for Chromebooks.
+And in this article, we are going to list some of the best drawing apps for Chromebooks that are free.
 These drawing apps not only work flawlessly but also bring full-screen touch controls with an incredible range of tools and features.
-We have, in fact, carefully chosen the applications that have offline support and offer the lowest latency while drawing on Chromebook.
-So on that note, let’s go ahead and check out the best drawing apps for Chromebook.
+We have, in fact, carefully chosen the applications that have offline support and offer the lowest latency while drawing or painting on a Chromebook.
+So on that note, let’s go ahead and check out the best drawing apps for Chromebook in 2021.

-Here, we have mentioned the 10 best drawing apps for Chromebook which include Android, Linux, Web, and Chrome apps.
-I have tested all the mentioned apps and they run pretty well on Chromebook without any touch latency issues.
-So without any delay, let’s unpack the list.
+Here, we have mentioned the 14 best drawing apps for Chromebook which include Android, Linux, Web, and Chrome apps.
+I have tested all the mentioned apps and they run pretty well on my Chromebook without any touch latency issues.
+I have also included animation drawing apps for Chromebook along with some excellent painting apps for Chrome OS.
+So without any delay, let’s go through the list.

 1. Sketchbook by Autodesk

 Sketchbook is a widely popular program for digital drawing and it’s recommended for both professionals and beginners alike.
 And the best part is that this powerful program is now available on Chromebooks thanks to the Android support.
 Sketchbook runs phenomenally well in full-screen mode with a huge canvas, multiple tools, and layers.

 Other than that, in my testing, the touchscreen latency was close to naught and I was able to draw on my HP Chromebook x360 without any crash or freezing issues.
 You can even use an active stylus on this app and it supports palm rejection too.